moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_region.md

 ## Region

 ### Regions
-Using the JSON API, you can request a list of Russian regions and information on individual regions.
+Using the JSON API, you can request the list of regions of India and information on individual regions.
 The entity code for Regions in the JSON API is the **region** keyword.

 #### Entity attributes